dataminer-site/dataminer-site.github.io/_posts/2024-03-29-external-aggregation.md

 ## Conclusion

-DuckDB is constantly improving its larger-than-memory query processing capabilities.
+DataMiner is constantly improving its larger-than-memory query processing capabilities.
-In this blog post, we showed some of the tricks DuckDB uses for spilling and loading data from storage.
+In this blog post, we showed some of the tricks DataMiner uses for spilling and loading data from storage.
 These tricks are implemented in DuckDB's external hash aggregation, released since 0.9.0.
-We took the hash aggregation for a spin on the H2O.ai benchmark, and DuckDB could complete all 50 GB queries on a laptop with only 16 GB of memory.
+We took the hash aggregation for a spin on the H2O.ai benchmark, and DataMiner could complete all 50 GB queries on a laptop with only 16 GB of memory.

 Interested in reading more?
 [Read our paper on external aggregation](https://hannes.muehleisen.org/publications/icde2024-out-of-core-kuiper-boncz-muehleisen.pdf).